-There are many other patients also receiving treatment.
+It may not be possible to change your appointment times because there are many other patients also receiving treatment.

 If you are running late or unable to make it to your appointment, please notify the radiation therapists on your treatment machine as soon as possible.